Glenbrook Lagoon: Pollution

-Treatment of Cabomba and Salvina Weeds
+Treatment of cabomba and salvina weeds

-The presence of The Cabomba and Salvina weeds in the lagoon posed a serious threat to native flora and fauna and also introduced the threat of the noxious weeds spreading into nearby waterways such as the Nepean river, Hawkesbury river and the many waterways within Blue Mountains National Park including catchments which lead to Warragamba Dam.
-The Dam is a major waterway which provides much of Western Sydneys drinking water.
-In order to combat this threat during 2006 a $95 000 grant was given to the Blue mountains city council to commence work on re-generating the lagoon and removing the noxious weed Salvina.
-Regeneration efforts involved the mechanical harvesting of 200 tonnes of Salvina and also the use of herbicide spot treatment with some hand removal of the remaining weeds.
-However up until 2012, 100 percent of the Lagoons water column was still filled with the noxious Cabomba weed.
-In 2012 the Blue Mountains city council was given another grant to remove the Cabomba weed.
-Removal of the Cabomba weed in December 2012 included the use of the herbicide Carfentrazone-ethyl which was intended only to kill off 50% of the Cabomba weed growth in the lagoon.
-However the herbicide successfully killed off the Cabomba weed entirely from the water body.
-The removal was considered a success however during this treatment some native fish mortalities occurred due to oxygen depletion levels this caused levels of fish species living within the lagoon to diminish.
-These declining oxygen levels where attributed to the large amounts of breakdown of the dead Cabomba weed matter caused by the use of the herbicide.
-To combat these declining dissolved oxygen levels Generators and pumps were brought to the lagoon attempt to re-oxygenate the water.
-However these efforts produced limited results the task of re-oxygenating the lagoon proving to difficult with the little power supply to run the generators and pumps and noise complaints from local residents.
+The presence of the cabomba and salvina weeds in the lagoon posed a serious threat to native flora and fauna and also introduced the threat of the noxious weeds spreading into nearby waterways such as the Nepean River, Hawkesbury River and the many waterways within Blue Mountains National Park, including catchments which lead to Warragamba Dam.
+The dam is a major waterway which provides much of Western Sydney's drinking water.
+To combat this threat during 2006 a $95 000 grant was given to the Blue Mountains City Council to commence work on re-generating the lagoon and removing the salvina.
+Regeneration efforts involved the mechanical harvesting of 200 tonnes of salvina and also the use of herbicide spot treatment with some hand removal of the remaining weeds.
+However up until 2012, 100 percent of the lagoon's water column was still filled with cabomba.
+In 2012 the Blue Mountains City Council was given another grant to remove the cabomba weed.
+Removal of the cabomba weed in December 2012 included the use of the herbicide carfentrazone-ethyl, which was intended only to kill off 50% of the cabomba weed growth in the lagoon.
+However the herbicide killed off the cabomba entirely from the water body.
+The removal was considered a success, however during this treatment some native fish mortalities occurred due to oxygen depletion levels.
+These declining oxygen levels were attributed to the large amounts of breakdown of the dead cabomba weed matter caused by the use of the herbicide.
+To combat these declining dissolved oxygen levels, generators and pumps were brought to the lagoon attempt to re-oxygenate the water.
+However these efforts produced limited results, the task of re-oxygenating the lagoon proving to difficult with the little power supply to run the generators and pumps, and noise complaints from local residents.
 A water quality monitoring program was also set up at the time these attempts to kill off the weed were implemented.
 The hopes of this program were that it would be able to successfully monitor water quality, biodiversity and weed control outcomes of the lagoon.
-This was the first removal of the Cabomba weed on a large scale area in New South Wales using the chemical Carfentrazone-ethyl.
+This was the first removal of the cabomba weed on a large scale area in New South Wales using carfentrazone-ethyl.
 Bush-care groups continue regeneration work on the lagoon and its surrounding areas in hopes of restoring the natural environment to provide habitats for the native fauna and flora.
-These Bush-care groups also encourage the use of native aquarium plants instead of exotic and noxious ones such as Cabomba, as it is believed that the dumping of these noxious weeds caused there significant growth and presence within the lagoon.
+These bush-care groups also encourage the use of native aquarium plants instead of exotic and noxious ones such as cabomba, as it is believed that the dumping of these noxious weeds caused there significant growth and presence within the lagoon.